 In 1976, Don Peters didn’t know who Heart was.

-Heart signed on to perform the show, and a live studio audience was on
+Produced and directed by Michael Costones, “Second Ending” would air on stations across the Northwest.
+Heart signed on to perform the show, and a live studio audience was on site.

-which led to the band’s breakthrough later that year, was yet to be
+Heart’s “Dreamboat Annie,” which led to the band’s breakthrough later that year, was yet to be released, but the band performed hits such as “Magic Man” and “Crazy On You.”

-said Peters, who is now director of engineering for the Edward R. Murrow College of Communication at WSU.
+“I was running video, setting up the cameras, and shooting and adjusting to the different light conditions,” said Peters, who is now director of engineering for the Edward R. Murrow College of Communication at WSU.

 The band featured lead singer Ann Wilson and her sister, Nancy Wilson, guitarist.
 Guitarist Roger Fisher, drummer Michael Derosier and guitarist, bassist and synth player Howard Leese joined them in the recording.